NetApp-openstack-dev/openstack-docs/source/manila/deployment_choice/section_utilizing_share_servers.rst

 With Share Server Management
 ----------------------------

-Within the clustered Data ONTAP driver with share server support, a storage virtual machine will be created for each share server.
+Within the ONTAP driver with share server support, a storage virtual machine will be created for each share server.
 While this can provide some advantages with regards to secure multitenancy and integration with a variety of network services within OpenStack, care